chaos-mesh/website/docs/define-scheduling-rules.md

 :::tip

-If you need to generate a schedule, you can also use some web tools such as [crontab.guru](https://crontab.guru).
+If you need to generate a schedule, you can use some web tools such as [crontab.guru](https://crontab.guru).

 :::